jonescompneurolab/hnn/README.md

 The NetPyNE model is inside the */hnn-netpyne* folder, containing just 6 files:

-- *init.py*: file to run a single simulation
+- *init.py*: code to run a single simulation
 - *batch.py*: code to run multiple simulations for parameter exploration/optimization
+- *cfg.py*: simulation configuration options
 - *cellParams.py*: cell parameters
 - *netParams.py*: network parameters
-- *cfg.py*: simulation configuration options
+- *utils.py*: utility functions

 You can select what set of parameters (.param file) to run by modifying init.py, e.g. replace *cfgFile='../param/ERPYes100Trials.param'* with *cfgFile='../param/AlphaAndBeta.param'* .
 This will allow you to replicate the different HNN tutorials.